statichunt/geeky-hugo/exampleSite/content/blog/how-to-make-a-blog.md

 ---
 title: "How to Start a Blog"
-description: "Learn how to successfully start a blog.
-Learn how to optimize your content, build an audience."
+description: "Learn how to successfully start a blog, optimize your content, and build an engaged audience.
+Step-by-step guide for beginners to make & grow digital content."
 date: "2024-11-10T18:19:25+06:00"
 image: "images/post/start-a-blog.jpg"
 categories: ["blogging"]